-To ensure that the projects meet my expectations, are well designed and are manageable within the time period allotted, you should briefly discuss the project with me early in the process.
-Following that, a written proposal (just a paragraph or two) should be submitted.
+To ensure that the projects meet my expectations, are well designed, and are manageable within the time period allotted, you should discuss the project with me at least once early in the process, and continue discussing with me as you progress.
+A written proposal (just a paragraph or two) should be submitted.
 I will return it with suggestions and discussion of how the project will be graded under the rubric below.